Forecasting

 The steps to forecast include:

-3. Configuring values for closed and open periods of a forecast; configure default values and open period values for data input type forecasts to create automatic rolling forecasts
+1. configure default open period values for data input type forecasts to create automatic rolling forecasts

 Lumel EPM also supports: